SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 }
 ```

-Don’t pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions.
+Don't pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions.

 ### Avoiding deadlock